 With Coupler.io, a data import tool, you can fetch data from apps, APIs, and other sources, and import it into Google Sheets or BigQuery.
 It’s very easy to use and needs no coding.
 The main feature is that the data export can be automated on a custom schedule – for example, every week at 9 a.m.
 For more on this, refer to our blog on how to Export queries from BigQuery… and get your data into BigQuery.

 Numerous data enthusiasts are taking advantage of this BigQuery to Google Sheets integration to streamline their data transfer process.
+Others benefit from the Tableau to Google Sheets integration that we’ve also blogged about.
 Hopefully, this method will prove to be valuable to you as well.
 Best of luck!Back to Blog